Watch a Video About Summit Learning at Fairview Park City Schools (produced by FHS Digital Media students -May 17, 2017)

 Here is an independent investigation of Summit’s Personalized Learning Platform and privacy concerns from COMMON SENSE MEDIA.

-Other options do not match our district in letter or spirit.
 If you have further questions, please contact Director of Teaching and Learning Melanie Wightman.

 Significant Developments in Fairview Park City Schools’ Personalized Learning History

 2006: Fairview’s student:device one-to-one initiative began